UAE President praises legacy of 'service to humanity' before Prophet Mohammed's birthday

 "The anniversary of the birth of the Prophet (peace be upon him) provides an opportunity to reflect on his universal message of mercy, justice and service to humanity.
 As we strive to uphold this legacy, we pray to God Almighty for peace and harmony to flourish around the world," Sheikh Mohamed wrote on X, formerly known as Twitter, on Wednesday.

-Sheikh Mansour, Vice President, Deputy Prime Minister and Minister of the Presidential Court, also paid homage to mark the anniversary.
+Sheikh Mansour bin Zayed, Vice President, Deputy Prime Minister and Minister of the Presidential Court, also paid homage to mark the anniversary.

 "We extend our heartfelt congratulations to the people of the UAE and the entire Islamic nation on the anniversary of the birth of the Prophet of Mercy," he wrote on X.